digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-on-ledger-vs-on-the-fly.rst

 allows you to create the claims directly from a script, without first having to define a dedicated template.
 Also, if the ``Contingent Claims`` representation is actively used by both counterparties of the trade it could be useful to have it on ledger from a transparancy point of view.
+Similarly, if you need to explicitly store the ``Contingent Claims`` representations of older versions of the instrument on the ledger, for example for auditing reasons, that would be done out of the box.